nnj24xbfp8-wq/family-chuckeesley-site/src/content/people/zhaoxiang-zhou.md

   place: "Qingdao, Shandong, China"
 spouses:
   - yunzhe-sun
-portrait: ../../assets/family/originals/IMG_1635.jpeg
 summary: "Lijie's paternal grandfather.
 Born 1 August 1930 in Jiaozhou Shi (the city-region just inland from Qingdao on the Shandong peninsula) — the ancestral place for this branch of the Zhou family.
 Died 9 December 2022 in Qingdao, age 92."
 ---

 Zhou Zhaoxiang was born **1 August 1930 in Jiaozhou Shi (胶州市)** — the historic city-region just inland from Qingdao on the Shandong peninsula.
 Jiaozhou is the **ancestral place** for this branch of the Zhou family: it long predates the modern city of Qingdao (which itself only emerged as a major urban center after the late-19th-century German concession period) and remains the family's deeper geographic root.

 He spent the war years and the founding years of the People's Republic as a young man, married [Yunzhe Sun](/family/yunzhe-sun/), and raised four children in Qingdao &mdash; including [Lijie's father Ling Zhou](/family/ling-zhou/) and his siblings Quan, Ai Qin, and Ai Hua.
 He died **9 December 2022 in Qingdao**, age 92.

-The portrait at the head of this page &mdash; a young Zhou Zhaoxiang in a winter cap and plaid scarf &mdash; is the earliest surviving photograph of him in the family's keeping, family-estimated to the early 1930s (close to his birth year of 1930, which would place him in childhood; the apparent age in the portrait may push it later into the 1940s or early 1950s.
-Family to refine the date.).

 He is the deepest documented Zhou ancestor in this archive's present scaffolding; further generations may follow as Lijie's family is able to add them.